billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-The response when logged in is below, returning information about students in the class.
+The response when logged in is below.
+This specific example returns information about students in the class.

 <div align="center">
 <figure>